 Board of Trustees.
 The District is governed by a five-member Board of Trustees, with each member elected to a four-year term.
-Elections for positions to the Board of Trustees are atlarge and held every two years.
+Elections for positions to the Board of Trustees are held every two years, alternating between two and three available positions.
 The Board of Trustees is charged with the responsibility for the general policy and direction of education in the District based on State of California and Federal Constitutions and laws, and State Board of Education rules and regulations.
 The Board of Trustees acts as a committee of the whole for all matters concerning the District.
-All actions taken by the Board of Trustees are done in an appropriately noticed public meeting.
+All actions taken by the Board of Trustees are done in an appropriately noticed public meeting